 Not all kids may be interested in wearing a fitness tracker.
 While it is better to focus on the fun of play rather than the analytics of activity, some kids may want to know and track their activity metrics.
 Before your child begins using a fitness tracker, be sure to discuss appropriate use and beware of warning signs of compulsive exercise, such as constant preoccupation with weight and exercise, skipping out on social activities and responsibilities to exercise, and feeling anxious or guilty when not able to exercise.

-With a thirst for technology, today's kids won't be left out of the trend.
 And, some new products and devices are being designed just for kids.
 The question is whether they work and if this technology is appropriate for the younger population.

 While they don't sense all activity (and at times sense too much), all fitness trackers have one thing in common: they motivate and encourage movement.
 Kids might even see it as a game to track their progress throughout the day and compare it with friends.
 Some are now exploring opportunities to incorporate fitness trackers into the video game industry.
 For instance, kids might gain extra powers for play or rewards for activity done in real life.